django-cms/django-cms/docs/topics/touch.rst

 * Editing links that lack sufficient padding is currently difficult or impossible using touch-screens.

+* Similarly, other areas of a page where the visible content is composed entirely of links with minimal padding around them can be difficult or impossible to open for editing by tapping.
+This can affect the navigation menu (double-clicking on the navigation menu opens the page list).

 * Adding links is known to be problematic on some Android devices, because of the behaviour of the keyboard.